Complex collaboration around the world

 Among the most highly cited Management scholars in Canada, he has published over 95 journal articles, refereed proceedings, and book chapters in outlets such as: Management Science, Organization Science, MIS Quarterly, Information Systems Research, Journal of AIS, Journal of Applied Psychology, Journal of Computer Mediated Communication, Business Horizon, OMICS, and Annals of Emergency Medicine.
-He has recently completed terms as Senior Editor at Organization Science (2006-2012) and at Information Systems Research (2012-2014).
+He has recently completed terms as senior editor at Organization Science (2006-2012) and at Information Systems Research (2012-2014).
 In addition, he serves on the editorial board of three other journals.
 He has won multiple best paper awards, most recently the AIS 2012 Best Published Paper Award and the 2013 Desautels Best Doctoral Advisor Award.
 Institutions such as SSHRC, NSF, IBM, the Fulbright foundation, and the Government of Quebec have funded his research.

 Prof. Steven L. Johnson